Religious affiliations of members of Congress mirror regional trends

 In the Northeast, there are relatively few Protestants among members of Congress (33%) as well as the general population (35%).
 The Northeast has a higher percentage of Roman Catholics (32%) than any other region, and also has by far the biggest share of Catholic members of Congress (57%).
 In addition, the Northeast has the highest percentage of Jews in the general population (4%) as well as in Congress (9%).

 In a few cases, the correlation between the religion of those in Congress and their constituents is less clear.
 For example, the West, like the Northeast, has a relatively high percentage of Jewish members of Congress (7%).
 However, the percentage of Jews among the West’s general population (1%) is similar to that of the South and Midwest, which have smaller Jewish contingents in Congress.

 Most Mormon members of Congress (15 out of 16) hail from the West.
 Not surprisingly, Mormons make up a much higher percentage of the West’s population (6%) than they do of any other region.
 (About seven-in-ten U.S. Mormons live in the West.)

 The only member of Congress who publicly identifies as religiously unaffiliated (Rep. Kyrsten Sinema, D-Ariz.) is also from the West, home to the highest percentage of religious “nones” of any region (25%).
 But throughout the country, the unaffiliated are the group with the biggest discrepancy between the general public and Congress.
 “Nones” make up more than 15% of each region’s population, but three of the four regions do not have a single religiously unaffiliated member in Congress.

 Although identifying as religiously unaffiliated does not necessarily mean one is atheist, politicians may be wary about such an association.
 About half of Americans (53%) say they would be less likely to support an atheist for president.

-Aleksandra Sandstrom is a copy editor focusing on religion and public life at Pew Research Center.
+Aleksandra Sandstrom is a copy editor focusing on religion research at Pew Research Center.